HimrajDas/SQTHON/README.md

 # _SQTHON_

-### _Connect to multiple databases, run raw SQL queries, perform analysis and make visualization._
+### _Connect to multiple databases, run and generate raw SQL queries, perform analysis and make visualization._

 ## _Currently working on:_
 - ### **_SqthonAI_**: _generate SQL queries using a LLM of your choice_ 🤖